lawrennd/old_talks/_mlai/week8.md

 $\latentMatrix^\top\latentMatrix$ (or in the case of [nonlinear regression with basis functions](./week4.ipynb) $\boldsymbol{\Phi}^\top\boldsymbol{\Phi}$).

-## Posterior for Principal Component Analysis
+\section{Posterior for Principal Component Analysis}

 Under the latent variable model justification for principal component analysis, we are normally interested in